 Since Deaver, the D.C.
 Circuit has consistently rejected attempts to use civil suits to enjoin federal investigations and prosecutions.
-See In re Al-Nashiri, 835 F.3d at 126-27 (affirming district court's decision to deny a habeas petitioner's motion to preliminarily enjoin upcoming trial as an "enemy combatant" before a military commission and noting that "availability of legal remedies in Article III courts has historically barred criminal defendants from receiving pretrial equitable relief"); Miranda v.
+See In re Al-Nashiri, 835 F.3d at 126-27 (stating that "the availability of legal remedies in Article III courts has historically barred criminal defendants from receiving pretrial equitable relief"); Miranda v.
 Gonzales, 173 F. App'x 840, 841 (D.C.
 Cir.
-2006) (affirming

-6 The Court went on to explain that, while the Supreme Court has upheld federal injunctions to restrain certain state criminal proceedings, it has done so "only where the threatened prosecution chilled exercise of First Amendment rights . . .
-In all other cases. . . a person asserting a constitutional challenge to criminal process has been thought to have an adequate non-injunctive remedy; he may raise his constitutional claim as a defense in the state criminal proceedings, once initiated."
-Id. at 69 (emphasis added.) dismissal of pre-indictment federal civil suit, finding that "[t]he district court correctly held that, if indicted, Miranda can protect his rights . . . pursuant to Rule 12(b) of the Federal Rules of Criminal Procedure."); In re Sealed Case, 829 F.2d 50, 62 n.60 (D.C.
+2006) (affirming dismissal of pre-indictment federal civil suit, explaining that "if indicted, [plaintiff] can protect his rights . . . pursuant to [Fed.
+R. Crim.
+P.] 12(b)"); In re Sealed Case, 829 F.2d 50, 62 n.60 (D.C.
 Cir.
 1987) ("As we said in Deaver v.
 Seymour. . . courts do not, except in very limited circumstances not alleged here, entertain the claim of a person subject to a criminal investigation that the investigation is unlawful and must therefore be enjoined."); see also Manafort, 311 F. Supp.
-3d at 26 (D.D.C.
-2018) (dismissing civil complaint because "a civil case is not the appropriate vehicle for taking issue with what a prosecutor has done in the past or where he might be headed in the future."); North v.
+3d at 26 (dismissing civil complaint because "a civil case is not the appropriate vehicle for taking issue with what a prosecutor has done in the past or where he might be headed in the future."); North v.
 Walsh, 656 F. Supp.
 414, 423 (D.D.C.
 1987) ("Colonel North, like any other potential criminal defendant, can raise his objections by appropriate motions, if and when an indictment is entered.").

 This rule against using civil actions to interfere in ongoing criminal matters is also rooted in core principles of comity and separation of powers, which "counsel courts against intervening in a criminal investigation conducted by another branch of government."
 North, 656 F. Supp. at 421.
 Because "[t]he powers of criminal investigation are committed to the Executive branch," Reps.

 Comm. for Freedom of Press v.
 AT&T Co., 593 F.2d 1030, 1065 (D.C.
 Cir.
 1978), and "[i]n the ordinary case" the decision to prosecute "generally rests entirely in [the Executive's] discretion," United States v.
 Armstrong, 517 U.S. 456, 464 (1996), allowing civil suits to proceed - with the effect of interfering with ongoing criminal matters - would violate inter-branch comity by "interfer[ing] with the prerogatives of coordinate branches of government."
 In re Al-Nashiri, 835 F.3d at 127; see also Reps.
 Comm. for Freedom of Press, 593 F.2d at 1065.
 Indeed, separation of powers concerns are heightened here, where plaintiff seeks injunctive relief against Senators and a Senate committee to try to foreclose a future indictment against him for failing to comply with a congressional subpoena.
 Such judicial action would intrude on the authority of the Senate to conduct investigations and compel the appearance of witnesses, undermining Congress' legislative autonomy.

-B. If Plaintiff is Indicted, That Criminal Action Would Be the Appropriate Forum to Assert His Legal Arguments
+B. If Plaintiff Is Indicted, That Criminal Action Would Be the Appropriate Forum to Assert His Legal Arguments